i-l-sokolov/RosettaFoldNA_output_analysis/README.md

 ```
 ### Data
 PDB files for analysis will be uploaded later or can be obtained from [RoseTTAFold2NA v0.2](https://github.com/uw-ipd/RoseTTAFold2NA) using these [sequences](data/df_input.csv) as input.
 Note that D: should be used with a DNA sequence file as an indicator of double-stranded DNA.

+### Example of script run
+The screenshot of working script output could be found [here](pics/Screenshot%202024-06-26%20155316.png)